zzzprojects/docs/entityframework-classic.net/pages/features/audit.md

 Try it: [NET Core](https://dotnetfiddle.net/ONWxZL) | [NET Framework](https://dotnetfiddle.net/1JvBQ8)

 ### Saving audit trail in a different database
-Your application need to keep an audit trail of all changes in a different database.
+Your application needs to keep an audit trail of all changes in a different database.
 You can automatically save the audit trail in a different database file by specifying an `AutoSaveAction`.

 ```csharp
 public class EntityContext : DbContext